 Mr. Traylor is the Artistic Director of the Austin Baroque Orchestra and Chorus, a period-instrument orchestra and choir based in Austin, Texas, which he founded in 2011, and in which he plays baroque oboe, recorder, and harpsichord.
 He also performs regularly with La Follia Austin Baroque, Texas Early Music Project (Austin), Dallas Bach Society, the Orchestra of New Spain (Dallas) and Texas Camerata (Ft.
 Worth).
-He has studied historical oboes with Washington McClain (late, Indiana University) and Debra Nagy (Amherst Early Music Festival & American Bach Soloists Academy), modern oboe with James Ryon (University of North Texas) and Tony Smith (Northwestern State University, emeritus), organ with Dr. Mary deVille (Northwestern State University), and harpsichord and fortepiano with Elisabeth Wright (Indiana University).
-He has performed with both modern- and period-instrument chamber ensembles and orchestras in Texas, Louisiana, Mississippi, Alabama, and Indiana, and has participated in a number of summer workshops and festivals, including the American Bach Soloists Academy and the Amherst Early Music Festival Baroque Academy.
+He has studied historical oboes with Washington McClain (late, Indiana University) and Debra Nagy, modern oboe with James Ryon (University of North Texas) and Tony Smith (Northwestern State University, emeritus), organ with Dr. Mary deVille (Northwestern State University), and harpsichord and fortepiano with Elisabeth Wright (Indiana University).
+He has performed with both modern- and period-instrument chamber ensembles and orchestras in Texas, Louisiana, Mississippi, Alabama, and Indiana, and has participated in a number of summer workshops and festivals, including the Berwick Academy at the Oregon Bach Festival, the American Bach Soloists Academy and the Amherst Early Music Festival Baroque Academy.

 As a musicologist, he is primarily interested in colonial music and culture, specifically that of 17th- and 18th-century Latin America and 18th-century New France.
 He has also researched and written on the history and development of the oboe, music at the courts of Louis XIV and Frederick the Great, the music and lives of Louis Moreau Gottschalk and Antoine Reicha, and the traditional music of Greece and the Aegean.
 As an editor, he regularly produces performing editions of long-forgotten sacred works from Latin American cathedral and mission archives, and has also worked extensively upon the Manuscrit des Ursulines, the only extant music manuscript from colonial New Orleans.
 He has presented his research at major academic conferences including the American Musical Instrument Society and the American Musicological Society.